UW-COSMOS/cosmos-demo/README.md

     html/ -- Directory of HTML representations of the pages, including unicode and tesseract text representations. images/ -- Page-level PNG images

-It is recommended to run `docker-compose -f docker-compose-standalone-CPU.yml` (or `docker-compose -f docker-compse-standalone-CPU.yml down`) between runs to prevent unexpected caching issues.
+It is recommended to run `docker-compose -f docker-compose-standalone-CPU.yml down` (or `docker-compose -f docker-compse-standalone-CPU.yml down`) between runs to prevent unexpected caching issues.

 ## Visualizer components